abhiabhi0/obsidan-programmerCave/01 - System Design/LLD/0100 - Factory Method from Head First Design.md

     - Easy to add new types without changing existing code.
 3. **Decoupling:**
     - Clients rely on abstract types (interfaces or abstract classes) instead of specific implementations.

----

-Let me know if you'd like detailed Python or Go examples to better understand these concepts!